 Book a complimentary 15 minute phone chat with one of our Shoemaker practitioners!

 What are the symptoms of CIRS?
+What does CIRS testing look like?

 Now that you know the body systems that CIRS can affect, let’s look at the long list of symptoms associated with CIRS.
-To be clear, the CIRS symptoms I list below are the ones published in the peer-reviewed literature.
-This is not a comprehensive list of every symptom a CIRS patient could experience.
-Instead, I’m focusing on the specific symptoms used to help diagnose CIRS.
+The CIRS symptoms I list below are the ones published in the peer-reviewed literature; this is not a comprehensive list of every symptom a CIRS patient could experience.

-Here are the thirty-seven symptoms of CIRS:
+Here are the 37 symptoms of CIRS:

 - Fatigue